codeswholesale/codeswholesale-sdk-php/README.md

     $codes = \CodesWholesale\Resource\Order::createBatchOrder($product, array('quantity' => 10));
     ```

-You can find more specific samples in examples directory of this repository.
+You can check "examples" directory for more samples and details.

 ## Copyright & Licensing